 In order to adhere to appropriate social distancing, bus transportation during the 2020-21 school year may be limited and is not guaranteed.
 The elibility guidelines below are based on pre-pandemic routes and are provided for reference only, as determinations regarding 2020-21 bus routes have not yet been made.

-Transportation is available for FBISD students who live two or more miles from their assigned school as measured through the routing system.
+Transportation is traditionally available for FBISD students in grades K-12 who live two or more miles from their assigned school as measured through the routing system.
 The distance a student lives from the assigned school is determined by measuring the shortest route that may be traveled on public roads as defined in the routing system.
-Students residing within two miles of an assigned school designated for school bus transportation will be given the opportunity to apply for pay transportation.

-Regular transportation attempts to arrive at every bus stop on time.
+Fort Bend ISD’s transportation department strives to to arrive at every bus stop on time.
 Due to variances between individual clocks, students are asked to arrive at the bus stop 10 minutes prior to the scheduled arrival time.
 Buses will load students and depart the stop.
 Regular buses do not wait for late students.
 Special Needs Bus Transportation uses the same standard but will wait up to two minutes at a stop for a special needs student to load.
 Students are expected to proceed immediately to the bus.
-Bus drivers are instructed not to stop or open the door for late students once the bus begins to move for safety reasons.
+For safety reasons, bus drivers are instructed not to stop or open the door for late students once the bus begins to move..
 FBISD strongly discourages students from approaching a moving bus.

 Bus stop guidelines for regular transportation: